Hello? is this thing on?

 Micah showed me a document from the USPTO confirming that they had rejected the patent application, and the rejection relied very heavily on the document I found.
 This was, in fact, the first “confirmed kill” of Ask Patents, and it was really surprisingly easy.
 I didn’t have to do the hard work of studying everything in the patent application and carefully proving that it was all prior art: the examiner did that for me.
 (It’s a pleasure to read him demolish the patent in question, all twenty claims, if that kind of schadenfreude amuses you).

 (If you want to see the rejection, go to Public Pair and search for publication number US 20130063492 A1.
 Click on Image File Wrapper, and look at the non-final rejection of 4-11-2013.
 Microsoft is, needless to say, appealing the decision, so this crappy patent may re-surface.)
+Update October 2013: the patent received a FINAL REJECTION from the USPTO!

 There is, though, an interesting lesson here.
 Software patent applications are of uniformly poor quality.
 They are remarkably easy to find prior art for.
 Ask Patents can be used to block them with very little work.
 And this kind of individual destruction of one software patent application at a time might start to make a dent in the mountain of bad patents getting granted.